-Here at My Hygge Home, we LOVE a party.
+Here at My Hygge Home, we LOVE a party and are full of party planning tips.
 From first birthdays to thirtieth birthdays (and beyond, we’ve stopped counting!), gatherings to reunions and even book club catch-ups, there’s no occasion un-worthy of celebrating.
 We’re especially fond of throwing a party at home.
 Sure there’s the clean-up, but the reward of leftovers is worth it.

 Planning a party can get the better of us.
-We like to keep it simple by following these foolproof steps to ensure even the biggest of celebrations goes off without a hitch.
+We like to keep it simple by following these foolproof party planning tips to ensure even the biggest of celebrations goes off without a hitch.

 6-3 weeks before the event

 The date, location, and time is set.
 Capture this information in an invite and get those deets out to your guests.
 Some big events may need longer notice periods.
 Use a Save-The-Date to lock advanced dates in early.
 Online services like Paperless Post have revived the nostalgia of receiving a party invite in the mail.
 This is a great way to ensure guests have received their invite (and won’t lose it).

 Book your basic catering.
 Ordering a cake or an abundance of food?
 Lock down your catering package now to avoid finding out your favourite bakery is booked out.

 2 weeks out

 Stockpile any DIY decorations and equipment.
 Organise your items into the following lists to make sure you haven’t missed anything important.

 Food – Drink – Music – Entertainment – Decorations – Equipment – Miscellaneous.
 Categories help with delegating and prevent double-ups.

 Buy in bulk and shop when the specials are on.
 There’s value to shopping in bulk as dry goods and decorations can be stored for future or repeated use.